FarmBot-Docs/farmbot-software/v14/The-FarmBot-Web-App/sequences/externally-defined-variables.md

 4. In a [regimen header](#regimen-header)
 5. In an [event](#event)

+When providing the variable value in any of these places, you will be initially presented with the variable's **DEFAULT VALUE**, which may serve as a shortcut when set to a frequently used value.

 # Run button

 If you want to test run your sequence, you will need to provide a value for the variable to be used during the run.
 Simply click the <span class="fb-button fb-orange">RUN</span> button and provide a variable value in the popup form.
 Then click <span class="fb-button fb-orange">RUN</span> again and FarmBot will execute the sequence with the variable value provided.
 You can test run your sequence as many times as you want with the same or different variable values each time.